IBM/itz-support-public/IBM-Technology-Zone/How-to-schedule-an-IBMCloud-workshop.md

-# How to Schedule a Skytap Workshop
+# DELETE REQUIRED How to Schedule a Skytap Workshop

 Group reservations can be scheduled on IBM Technology Zone using the "schedule a workshop" feature which takes you to the Workshop Manager.